 Are lead pipes used in Cochrane’s water system?

-Over the years, as the Town has inspected and replaced pipes, no lead pipes have been found.
-The Town’s water quality testing – posted to cochrane.ca/WaterQuality – confirms that lead levels in the Town’s water supply are at 0.00005 mg/L (as of February 2019), well below Health Canada’s maximum acceptable limit of 0.005 mg/L.
+Over the years, as the Town has inspected and replaced pipes.
+We have not found lead pipes.
+The Town’s water quality testing confirms that lead levels in our water supply are at 0.00005 mg/L (as of February 2019).
+This is well below Health Canada’s maximum acceptable limit of 0.005 mg/L.

-If you have concerns or suspect you may have a lead issue in your home, arrange for sampling and testing by a private accredited licensed laboratory.
+If you have concerns or think you may have a lead issue in your home, arrange for sampling and testing by a private accredited licensed laboratory.